abdfaizaan/Github-Copilot/Labfiles/Exercise-6.md

 GitHub Copilot, an innovative code generation tool, can be integrated with JetBrains IntelliJ, a widely used IDE for Java development.
 This integration enhances the Java coding experience by providing intelligent code suggestions and auto-completion within IntelliJ, boosting productivity and code quality.

-In this exercise, you will use the JetBrains IntelliJ Idea IDE for Java.
+In this exercise, you will use the JetBrains IntelliJ IDEA IDE for Java.
 You will install the GitHub Copilot plugin and create a new project.

 >**Disclaimer**: GitHub Copilot will automatically suggest an entire function body or code in gray text.
 Examples of what you'll most likely see in this exercise, but the exact suggestion may vary.

->**Note**: If you are unable to see any suggestions by GitHub Copilot in VS Code, please restart the VS Code once and try again.
+>**Note**: If you are unable to see any suggestions by GitHub Copilot in VS Code, please restart VS Code once and try again.

 ## Lab objectives

 You will be able to complete the following tasks:

-- Task 1: Install the GitHub Copilot plugin and create a new project in the IntelliJ Idea IDE
+- Task 1: Install the GitHub Copilot plugin and create a new project in the IntelliJ IDEA IDE
 - Task 2: Create a basic Java project
 - Task 3: Getting more suggestions
 - Task 4: Getting code from a comment

-## Task 1: Install the GitHub Copilot plugin and create a new project in the IntelliJ Idea IDE
+## Task 1: Install the GitHub Copilot plugin and create a new project in the IntelliJ IDEA IDE

 1. Navigate to the desktop and open the **IntelliJ IDEA Community** IDE.